 The design criteria discussed in this section applies to all local roads and streets included in the State Highway System.
-For roads and streets maintained by local governments, additional guidance can be found in the AASHTO publications A Policy on Geometric Design of Highways and Streets and Guidelines for Geometric Design of Very Low-Volume Local Roads (ADT \leq 400).
+For roads and streets maintained by local governments, additional guidance can be found in the AASHTO publications A Policy on Geometric Design of Highways and Streets and Guidelines for Geometric Design of Very Low-Volume Local Roads ($ADT \le 400$).